 Giant breed dogs

-Giant breed dogs are dogs with a bodyweight estimated at around 90 pounds.
+Giant breed dogs have a body weight estimated at around 90 pounds.
 Their relative inactivity sets their daily calorie requirement at not more than 1540 calories.

 Daily calorie requirements of active dogs